 - is public shame an appropriate means of punishing criminals

-- public shame as punishment
+- public humiliation punishment